Beginning of the end for Mueller? Paul Manafort’s civil suit

 Firstly, issuing a “supplemental indictment” for such a reason is all but an admission that Manafort’s decision to apply for Judicial Review is justified on the current facts.

-Secondly, given that the basis of Manafort’s application for Judicial Review is Mueller’s investigation of him rather than the issuing of the indictment, I cannot see how – since nothing can now change the fact of the investigation – the plan can work.
+Secondly, given that the basis of Manafort’s application for Judicial Review is Mueller’s investigation of him rather than the issuing of the indictment against him, I cannot see how – since nothing can now change the fact of the existence of the investigation – the plan can work.

 (4) Judicial Review is an area of the law which falls squarely within the jurisdiction of the Supreme Court of the United States.